chinapandaman/PyPDFForm/README.md

 PyPDFForm is a pure-python library for PDF form processing.
 It allows filling a PDF form by creating a python dictionary that matches its annotation names for elements such as text fields and checkboxes.
-It also supports other drawing image and merging multiple PDFs together.
+It also supports other functionalities such as drawing image and merging multiple PDFs together.

 ## Installing